osm2vectortiles/osm2vectortiles/faq.md

 # FAQ

-## Can I use the OSM Vector Tiles for commercial purposes?
+## Can I use the OSM2VectorTiles for commercial purposes?

+We advise against using the OSM2VectorTiles MBTiles for commercial purpose due to copyright infringement claims.
+You should switch over to [openmaptiles.org](http://openmaptiles.org) for production setups.

+You can however still use the code for commercial purposes.
 The project to create the vectortiles is under the [MIT license](https://tldrlegal.com/license/mit-license) and you are therefore free to take the workflow as you want and create your own vector tiles and use them commercially.
 The rendered vector tiles provided as download are under the [Open Database License](https://tldrlegal.com/license/odc-open-database-license-(odbl)) the same license [OpenStreetMap is using](https://www.openstreetmap.org/copyright).
 Because the data is derived from OpenStreetMap [you are required to credit OpenStreetMap](http://www.openstreetmap.org/copyright) and add the attribution "© OpenStreetMap contributors" to your maps.
 Apart from that OSM2VectorTiles **not** require any attribution for the rendered vector tiles.

 ## Will the Extracts and Planet download be updated with new OSM data?

-We provide weekly updates of the open vector tile data with the newest sources of the OpenStreetMap planet dump.
+We no longer provide updates for the vector tiles.
+You are able to purchase an update service from the [openmaptiles.org](http://openmaptiles.org) successor project.

 ## Where should I report bugs in the map?